At a glance: Learn about integrating Facebook Ads with AppsFlyer.

 To see data from new ads, ad sets and campaigns on Facebook they must generate at least one install.

-For example, a new ad has generated 100 clicks with no installs, and is not shown on AppsFlyer's dashboard and data.
+For example, a new ad has generated 100 clicks with no installs, and is not shown on the AppsFlyer dashboard and data.
 Another ad only has 1 click and 1 install, but is displayed on AppsFlyer.

 How can I get more installs from Facebook?